enthought/traits/docs/source/traits_user_manual/notification.rst

 Requesting trait attribute change notifications can be done in these
 ways:

-* Via class defintion: By decorating methods on the class with the |@observe|
+* Via class definition: By decorating methods on the class with the |@observe|
   decorator to indicate that they handle notification for specified attributes.
 * Via instance method: By calling |HasTraits.observe| instance method to establish (or remove) change notification handlers.